Post Insurance Payments

 Run Autopost

-Run Autopost from the Insurance Payments window or by typing autopip at a command prompt.
+Run Autopost from the Insurance Payments window in Practice Management.

 Review Your List of ERA “Check” Files